vendasta/content-style-guide/16-word-list.md

 The phrase "white label" is one of the trickiest terms to grasp for a lot of people.
 As a noun, it is two separate words.
 As an adjective modifying a noun, it is hyphenated.
 It is never written as one word without a hyphen.

-- OK: We support white labeling for vendor products.
+- CORRECT: We support white labeling for vendor products.
-- OK: Vendors, like us, have found success in selling white-label products.
+- CORRECT: Vendasta offers a white-label platform.
-- NOT OK: Vendasta offers a whitelabel platform.
+- NOT CORRECT: Vendasta offers a whitelabel platform.
+- NOT CORRECT: Vendasta offers a white label platform.

 ## Words to avoid